Nayann23/Oasis_Infobyte_Intern/README.md

-Landing Page for Oasis Infobyte
+Landing Page for Octanet Services.
-🚀 A visually captivating and interactive landing page built as part of my internship at Oasis Infobyte.
+🚀 A visually captivating and interactive landing page built as part of my internship at Octanet Service.

 🌟 Features
 Modern UI: A sleek gradient-based design with a vibrant purple theme.